heyimjames/Flowers/prd.md

 # Flowers App PRD

 ## Overview
 Flowers is a beautiful iOS app that generates unique, AI-created flower images daily.
-Users can discover mystical flowers, learn about their meanings and properties, and build a personal collection.
-The app acts as a "flower spotter's guide" where users gradually discover and catalog magical flowers from around the world.
+Users can discover rare and beautiful flowers, learn about their botanical characteristics and cultural significance, and build a personal collection.
+The app acts as a "flower spotter's guide" where users gradually discover and catalog flowers from around the world.

 ## Core Features

 ### 1. Daily Flower Generation
 - App generates a unique flower each day automatically
 - Uses AI to create beautiful, botanical-style illustrations
-- Each flower has a poetic name and description
+- Each flower has an elegant, botanically-plausible name
-- Flowers are assigned to different continents for discovery tracking
+- Flowers are assigned to different continents based on their natural habitats

 ### 2. Flower Discovery & Collection
 - Users build a collection of discovered flowers over time